MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 .. note::

-   In general, enrichment can be performed in any order (i.e., speaker enrichment is independent of syllable encoding), so you can perform the major sections in any order and the result is the same.
-Within a section, however (i.e., :ref:`tutorial_syllable_enrichment`), the ordering of the steps is necessary (i.e., syllabic segments must be specified before syllables can be encoded).
+   Different kinds of enrichment, corresponding to different subsections of this section, can be performed in any order.
+For example, speaker enrichment is independent of syllable encoding, so you can perform either one before the other and the resulting database will be the same.
+Within a section, however (i.e., :ref:`tutorial_syllable_enrichment`), the ordering of steps matters.
+For example, syllabic segments must be specified before syllables can be encoded, because the syllable encoding algorithm builds up syllalbes around syllabic phones.

 .. _tutorial_syllable_enrichment: